 A Colorado man filed a lawsuit against Zimmer Biomet after both of his reverse should implant devices failed, requiring revision surgeries.
 Zimmer Biomet settled the lawsuit for $350,000 before it went to trial in February 2016.

 Zimmer Biomet Shoulder Implant Lawyers

 When a medical device is implanted in a patient’s body, even a minor issue can become life threatening.
 Manufacturers have a responsibility to protect consumers from harm.
 When a patient faces injury or even death due to a defective device, the manufacturer may be responsible for compensating them or their loved ones.

-If you received a Zimmer Biomet Reverse Shoulder Implant and suffered complications, call the experienced Zimmer Biomet shoulder implant lawyers at Blizzard & Nabers today.
+If you received a Zimmer Biomet Reverse Shoulder Implant and suffered complications, call the experienced Zimmer Biomet shoulder implant law firm of Blizzard & Nabers LLP today.
 We can help you understand your legal options and pursue compensation on your behalf.
 Contact us today to schedule a free consultation.